iGEL/buntuble/README.md

 Ansible scripts to setup my dev machine.

-As of November 2016 I'm currently running Ubuntu 16.10 and Ansible 2.1.
+As of April 2018 I'm currently running Ubuntu 18.04 and Ansible 2.5.1.

 Installation
 ------------